 Skip to Main Content

-International Legal Research: Europa and Eur-Lex
+International Legal Research: Eur-Lex

 This Guide covers essential print and electronic resources for researching international and foreign law.

-Europa and Eur-Lex
+Eur-Lex

-From the Eur-Lex website, one can link directly to the Official Journal.
-Most users will attempt to use an Advanced Search to find a specific piece of legislation about which they have a little information.
-The search template enables one to focus on a specific kind of legislation (i.e. regulation) and do simple key word searches.
+Most users will attempt to use an Advanced Search to find a specific piece of legislation about which they have little information.
+The search template enables one to focus on a specific kind of legislation (i.e., regulation) and do simple keyword searches.

 Search results are presented in reverse chronological order (most recent first).
 You will retrieve a listing of documents including a link to a “bibliographic notice” and the full text.